grommunio/gromox/doc/error_codes.rst

 	x of y Tasks have completed successfully.

-	Task 'Synchronizing subscribed folders for abc@def.de` reported error (0x80048002) : 'This task was cancelled before it was completed.'
+	Task 'Synchronizing subscribed folders for user@domain.example`
+	reported error (0x80048002) : 'This task was cancelled before it was completed.'

 	Task '...' reported error (0x800CCC0D) : 'Cannot find the email server.
 	Verify the server information in your account properties.'